Juggalo: Public and artist reactions

 The Insane Clown Posse filed a lawsuit against the FBI about the gang-listing.
 In December 2012, ICP agreed to withdraw their involvement as plaintiffs.

 Psychopathic Records launched the website juggalosfightback.com for fans to submit stories about unfair treatment by law enforcement.
 ICP hopes to use these stories in their legal battle to declassify Juggalos as a gang.
+By 2022, the website registration expired.
+(Note: The url now points to an online gambling site.)

 The classification of Juggalos as a criminal gang was ridiculed by the technology magazine Wired in a November 2011 article, with journalist Spencer Ackerman referring to previous scandals involving FBI harassment of Muslim-Americans.

 On January 8, 2014, Insane Clown Posse along with the American Civil Liberties Union of Michigan filed suit again against the FBI.
 The suit aims to have Juggalos no longer considered to be a gang and to have any "criminal intelligence information" about Juggalos destroyed.

 Gathering of the Juggalos

 The Gathering of the Juggalos (The Gathering or GOTJ) is an annual festival put on by Psychopathic Records, featuring performances by the entire label as well as numerous well-known musical groups and underground artists.
 It was founded by Robert Bruce, Insane Clown Posse, and its label in 2000.
-The Gathering has featured bands of a variety of genres within hip hop and rock, though the majority of the acts perform horrorcore and hardcore hip hop, similar to that of Psychopathic Records artists.
+The Gathering has featured bands of a variety of genres within hip-hop and rock, though the majority of the acts perform horrorcore and hardcore hip-hop, similar to that of Psychopathic Records artists.

 Described by Joseph Bruce as a "Juggalo Woodstock", the Gathering of the Juggalos spans four days and includes concerts, wrestling, games, contests, autograph sessions, karaoke, and seminars with artists.
 According to the roots music journal No Depression, the event displays the Juggalo culture's connection to hillbilly culture, by featuring "backyard wrestling, Wild West imagery, county fair performers like Naughty by Nature and Gallagher [and] acres and acres of white guys [wearing wife beater shirts] getting high."
 Over its first eleven events, the festival has drawn an attendance of about 107,500 fans.

 In July 2012, the media organization Vice released American Juggalo, a twenty-minute film documenting the festival, through their subsidiary music channel, Noisey.
 Sean Dunne directed the work.

 On August 9, 2013, 24-year-old Cory Collins died at the festival, following three more deaths at previous festivals.

 Juggalo Day

 In 2012, Shaggy and Violent J created the annual Juggalo Day, a yearly event to thank and celebrate its fans.

-2013 started the album shows, playing a joker card album from front to back.
-2013 was the "Riddle Box Show" in Detroit.

-2014 was the "Great Milenko Show" in Columbus, Ohio.

-2015 had the free concert called "Take Me Home" at the Detroit Masonic Temple.
+2013 saw the beginning of the album shows, playing a joker card album from front to back.The "Riddle Box Show" in Detroit also took place in the same year, followed by the 2014 "Great Milenko Show" in Columbus, Ohio.
+Finally, in 2015, the free concert called "Take Me Home" took place at the Detroit Masonic Temple.